usnistgov/800-63-3/sp800-63b/sec6_lifecycle.md

 ### 6.5.
 Derived Authenticators

-IAL and AAL as separate ordinals allows organizations to issue any type of authenticator they want regardless of how or if an individual is identity proofed.
-This is one of the benefits of the separation - an organization can issue strong credentials regardless of how or if identity proofing is performed.
+The expression of IAL and AAL as separate ordinals allows organizations to issue any type or number of authenticators they want regardless of how or if a subject is identity proofed.
+This is one of the benefits of the separation - an organization can issue authenticators suitable for use by subscribers having a credential at IAL 2 or 3.
 However, it may be beneficial for organizations to issue authenticators based on the individual having an authenticator bound to a credential that has an IAL of 2 or 3.

 In order to issue additional authenticators, the primary method for an individual to verify they have been proofed is to demonstrate successful authentication of an authenticator that is bound to a credential identity proofed at a given IAL.